ds-atrina/PRFAQ-Generator/README.md

 2. Set up environment variables:
    - `OPENAI_API_KEY`: Your OpenAI API key
    - `QDRANT_URL`: URL of your Qdrant service
+   - `QDRANT_COLLECTION_NAME`: Collection in your Qdrant service to be used as Knowledge Base
+   - `BRAVE_API_KEY`: Your Brave API key for web search To use the APIs, you will also need:
+   - `SUPABASE_URL`: The URL of Supabase where the inputs are fetched from
+   - `SUPABASE_KEY`: The key of Supabase where the inputs are fetched from

 3. Run the application:
    ```